mwaseem75/iris-mlm-explainer/README.md

 ![image](https://user-images.githubusercontent.com/18219467/233299672-61f2af10-6117-49a5-9711-435e1055b746.png)
 # iris-mlm-explainer
-This web application connects to InterSystems Cloud SQL, to create, train, validate and predict ML models, Make Prediction and , displays a dashboard of all the trained models, and explains the workings of a fitted machine learning model.
+This web application connects to InterSystems Cloud SQL to create, train, validate, and predict ML models, make Predictions and display a dashboard of all the trained models with an explanation of the workings of a fitted machine learning model.
 The dashboard provides interactive plots on model performance, feature importances, feature contributions to individual predictions, partial dependence plots, SHAP (interaction) values, visualization of individual decision trees, etc.

 The Application includes the following:
 - Jupyter Notebook to explore data, create, train, validate, and predict model